zenparsing/straylight/README.md

 </script>
 ```

 That should give you an idea of what Straylight is all about.
-Now, let's take a look at what else we can do with templates.
+Now let's take a look at what else we can do with these templates!

 &#x1f680;